This post may contain affiliate links. Please read my disclosure for more information.

 In The End

-I understand why most of us leave our birthplace and seek refuge in another country: poor living conditions, inability to provide for our children, a deplorable healthcare system, and so on.
+I understand why so many of us leave our homeland in search of a better life elsewhere—whether it’s due to poor living conditions, the inability to provide for our children, or a broken healthcare system, among other reasons.

-Personally, if I were in your situation, I would have probably taken the risk, but since I haven’t been, I can’t say I share your distress.
-Recognize that life does not end there.
+If I were in your situation, I might have taken the same risk.
+But since I haven’t experienced it firsthand, I can’t claim to fully share your distress.
+That being said, remember that life doesn’t end there.

-Do not dwell on the past, and do not be concerned with what could have been; instead, create and live in the present.
+Don’t dwell on the past, and don’t worry about what could have been.
+Focus on creating and living in the present.

 Photo by Elias Castillo